 When examining the intersection of AI and copyright, the following general principles must form the basis of a common understanding amongst stakeholders, courts, policymakers, and the public.

 - When formulating new AI laws and policies, it is essential that the rights of creators and copyright owners be respected.
 When making determinations about AI policies, it is vital for policymakers and stakeholders to understand that any new laws and policies relating to AI must be based on a foundation that preserves the integrity of the rights of copyright owners and their licensing markets.
-The interests of those using copyrighted materials for ingestion by AI systems must not be prioritized over the rights and interests of creators and copyright owners.
+The interests of developers who use copyrighted materials for ingestion by AI systems must not be prioritized over the rights and interests of creators and copyright owners.

 This paper addresses topics specific to the use of copyrighted works for ingestion by AI systems.
 There are several other questions that will arise as to who, if anyone, is the “author” of a work generated by an AI system, who, if anyone, is responsible for any copyright infringement committed via such system, and the copyrightability of AI-generated works in general.
-Those subjects will be the focus of future position papers.
+Those subjects will be the focus of future position

 The positions taken here may not reflect the views of Copyright Alliance Associate Members.